• Skip to primary navigation

 Recipe ingredients

-• Many shopska salad recipes I saw online use olive oil.
-Olive oil is fine, but I am absolutely sure that the first shopska salad we had in Croatia (the best of them all) was made with sunflower oil; I could taste it.
+Oil: Many Shopska salad recipes use olive oil, which is fine, but the best one we had in Croatia was definitely made with sunflower oil - I could taste it.

 How to make shopska salad?